-The brand you create will make it easier for people to identify your artwork online and make the people who follow you connected to your story and art.
+The brand you create will make it easier for people to identify your artwork online and connect the people who follow you to your story and art.

-Your brand should be consistent with your online art gallery, artist blog, social media accounts, and even your business cards and flyers.
+Your brand should be consistent with your online art gallery, artist blog, social media accounts, business cards and flyers.

-Your goal is to make sure your audience knows it is you on every platform they visit.
+Your goal is to ensure your audience knows it is you on every platform they visit.

 Another way you can build name recognition is to sign your artwork.

-A simple signature goes a long way with branding your art business.
+A simple signature goes a long way in branding your art business.

 - Create an Artist Brand Workbook